cybercongress/go-cyber/docs/cyberd.md

 ## Speed and scalability

-We need very fast conformation times in order to feels like usual web app.
-It is strong architecture requirement that shape an economic topology and scalability of cyber protocol.
+We need speedy confirmation times to feels like the usual web app.
+It is a strong architecture requirement that shape an economic topology and scalability of the cyber protocol.

 Proposed blockchain design is based on [Tendermint consensus](dura://QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ.ipfs) algorithm with 146 validators and has very fast 1 second finality time.
 Average confirmation timeframe at half the second with asynchronous interaction make complex blockchain search almost invisible for agents.

 Let us say that our node implementation based on `cosmos-sdk` can process 10k transactions per second.
 Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
 That is enough to verify all assumptions in the wild.
-As blockchain technology evolve we want to check that every hypothesis work before scale it further.
+As blockchain technology evolves we want to check that every hypothesis work before scale it further.
 Moreover, proposed design needs demand for full bandwidth in order the relevance become valuable.
 That is why we strongly focus on accessible, but provable distribution to millions from inception.

-## Implementation in browser
+## Implementation in a browser

-We wanted to imagine how that could work in web3 browser.
-To our disappointment we [was not able](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) to find web3 browser that is able to showcase the coolness of proposed approach in action.
-That is why we decide to develop web3 browser [cyb](https://github.com/cybercongress/cyb/blob/master/docs/cyb.md) that has sample application .cyber for interacting with `cyber://` protocol.
+We wanted to imagine how that could work in a web3 browser.
+To our disappointment we [was not able](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) to find the web3 browser that can showcase the coolness of the proposed approach in action.
+That is why we decide to develop the web3 browser [cyb](https://github.com/cybercongress/cyb/blob/master/docs/cyb.md) that has sample application .cyber for interacting with `cyber://` protocol.

-Todo: screenshots with basic steps of .cyber application
+Todo: screenshots with basic steps of the .cyber application

 ## From Inception to Genesis

-It is trivial to develop `euler` like proof-of-concept implementation but it is hard to achieve stable protocol `merkle` a lot of CYB value on which can exist. `euler` is Inception that already happened, `merkle` is Genesis that is far away.
-That is why we decide to innovate a bit on the going mainnet process.
+It is trivial to develop `euler` like proof-of-concept implementation, but it is hard to achieve stable protocol `merkle` a lot of CYB value on which can exist. `euler` is Inception that already happened, `merkle` is Genesis that is far away.
+That is why we decide to innovate a bit on the going main net process.
 We do not have CYB balances and rank guaranties before `merkle` but we can have exponentially growing semantic core which can be improved based on measurements and observations during development and gradual transfer of value since `euler`.
-So think that Genesis or `merkle` is very stable and can store semantic core and value, but all releases before can store the whole semantic core and only part of the value you would love to store due to weak security guaranties.
+So think that Genesis or `merkle` is very stable and can store semantic core and value, but all releases before can store the whole semantic core and only part of the value you would love to store due to weak security guarantees.
 The percents of CYB value to be distributed based in CBD balances:

 ```toml
 euler  =  0.7